For this unique necklace DIY you’ll use a wood pendant, Dimensional Magic, and the image of your choice. Great for gifts and easy to personalize!

 To make your wood pendant a necklace, add the jewelry findings of your choice.
 Or if you are like me and are completely spent from Mod Podging, find someone like Candie Cooper to do it for you.

-I’m pleased with my finished necklace DIY, especially the texture I got with the beads and metal flowers.
+I’m pleased with my finished necklace, especially the texture I got with the beads and metal flowers.
 What do you think?